alvarofernandezmalagon/TFM-Taxi-Fare-Prediction/README.md

 Once we have observed that the model **Bagging Regressor + Xgboost Regressor** with a **depth of 5** is the best predicted, what we have done is to establish the number of estimators that would allow us to improve our prediction.

-After observing that the **Bagging Regressor + Xgboost Regressor with a depth of 5 and 120 estimators** was the model that gave us the best results, we went on to calculate the test error that is $2.61.
+After observing that the **Bagging Regressor + Xgboost Regressor with a depth of 5 and 120 estimators** was the model that gave us the best results, we went on to calculate the test error that is $2.60.

+This already trained model has been stored in a pickle [`bagging_xgboost_d5_es120.pkl`](Scripts/bagging_xgboost_d5_es120.pkl) for later use.

 Finally we have repeated in the notebook [`final_eda.ipynb`](Scripts/final_eda.ipynb) the previous step with the complete CSV `taxi_model.csv` also obtained in the notebook `final_eda.ipynb`.
+It has not been possible to model for the whole dataset, due to the lack of memory in the computer, this problem could be solved with a cluster.

 ## Visualization